 Whether you would like a structured course of piano study (for exams, auditions or concerts) or to play purely for pleasure, I’m here to help you fulfil your potential and gain maximum enjoyment from your piano playing.
 The most important ingredient is your enthusiasm!

-Otherwise, I teach at home in Friern Barnet, North London, on a wonderfully toned Steinway upright.
+I normally teach at my home in Highgate, North London, on a wonderfully toned Steinway upright.